 - You want a secure browsing experience without sacrificing the privacy of your personal data

-- You want a user interface that’s functional and customizable without being overly cluttered
+- You want a custom user interface that’s functional without being overly cluttered

 - You want to customize your browser to keep people from snooping on your Internet habits